Berit Brogaard: Hatred: Understanding Our Most Dangerous Emotion

 Brogaard explores the moral psychology of personal and group hatred.
 She argues that personal hatred that can sometimes serve as a reactive attitude to wrongdoing, in Peter Strawson's sense.
 In her view, personal hatred is thus akin to paradigm reactive attitudes like blame, resentment, and indignation.
 Unlike personal hatred, she argues, hatred directed toward groups (e.g., anti-Black hatred, misogyny, and hatred toward members of the LGBTQ+ community) is never morally defensible.
 Brogaard then examines legal theorist Jeremy Waldron's argument for the view that the harm in hate speech lies in its defamatory nature.
 She argues that this account is unable to accommodate the harm of hate speech that lacks truth-conditions (e.g., a hateful question).
-She argues that philosopher [Jürgen Habermas]'s theory of communicative rationality can be extended to provide a more comprehensive account of the harm in hate speech.
+She argues that philosopher Jürgen Habermas's theory of communicative rationality (German: kommunikative Rationalität) can be extended to provide a more comprehensive account of the harm in hate speech.